 When she arrived, I was pleasantly surprised to discover her to be a full 5″ (Ken often gives his customers a bit of a size upgrade).
 As I wanted this T to be one of my display tarantulas, I purchased an 8″x8″x12″ Exo Terra Nano for her, along a water dish, a cork bark slab, and Flukers bendable vines to create some more hiding areas.
 I arranged the tank in such a way to give her several places to hide and to feel secure.
 Although I keep the substrate mostly dry, I overflow the water dish a bit each time I water her, and let it dry out in between.

-Because the screen top of the Exo Terra provides a bit too much ventilation, and doesn’t allow for me to maintain a higher humidity during the winter, I will block the front three quarters of it off with plastic during the colder months when my home’s heat dries out the air.
-The evaporation of water from the wide water dish keeps the air properly humidified without the need to spray and unnecessarily disturb the T.
+Because the screen top of the Exo Terra provides a lot of extra ventilation, I keep the substrate partially damp and the water dish full.
+The evaporation of water from the wide water dish keeps the enclosure from drying out too much without the need to spray and unnecessarily disturb the T.

 My P. vittata is an excellent eater, and I always get a thrill when I see her perk up from wherever she is hiding after sensing a prey item nearby.
 Often when she hunts, I get glimpses of her blinding speed as she pounces for the kill.
 Besides keeping the humidity in her enclosure a bit higher than I do for many of my other Ts, I also have to do a bit more maintenance than usual.
 As arboreals often do, my vittata frequently shoots her feces around the enclosure, hitting the glass and producing some rather unsightly white drips and spatters.
 These can be carefully cleaned off with wet paper towels (no cleaner).